-- make sure that you understand your online privacy settings and use them responsibly and appropriately - not divulge any confidential information about, or belonging to, the London Borough of Enfield, school, governors, employees/workers or pupils associated with them and/or personal data/information which could be in breach of the Data Protection Act - not disclose any information which is not yet in the public arena

-- not post any illegal material, e.g. images of child abuse or material which incites racial hatred - not make any offensive, defamatory, discriminatory or other inappropriate comments about the London Borough of Enfield, school, governors, employees/workers or pupils - not claim to be representing the London Borough of Enfield or the school when using social networking sites in a personal capacity (note that stating you are employed by the London Borough of Enfield, or school does infer 'representation').
-You must make it clear when posting information or comments that any personal views expressed do not represent the views of the Council or the school.
-(Use a disclaimer such as "The views expressed here are my own and do not represent the views of the London Borough of Enfield or the school [state name of school]." - not misrepresent the London Borough of Enfield or the school by posting false or inaccurate statements about their work - not link your own blogs/personal web pages to the London Borough of Enfield's or the school's website - not use the London Borough of Enfield's or the school's logo on any personal page, or without the specific consent of your Line Manager or the Head teacher for work-related purposes - not publish any material or comment that could undermine public confidence in you as an employee/worker in a position of trust.
+- make sure that you understand your online privacy settings and use them responsibly and appropriately - not divulge any confidential information about, or belonging to, the school, London Borough of Enfield, governors, employees/workers or pupils associated with them and/or personal data/information which could be in breach of the Data Protection Act and/or General Data Protection Regulation - · not disclose any information which is not yet in the public arena - not post any illegal material, e.g. images of child abuse or material which incites racial hatred - not make any offensive, defamatory, discriminatory or other inappropriate comments about the school, London Borough of Enfield, governors, employees/workers or pupils - not claim to be representing the school or the London Borough of Enfield when using social networking sites in a personal capacity (note that stating you are employed by the school or London Borough of Enfield, does infer 'representation').
+You must make it clear when posting information or comments that any personal views expressed do not represent the views of the school or the Council.
+(Use a disclaimer such as "The views expressed here are my own and do not represent the views of the school [state name of school] or the London Borough of Enfield." - not misrepresent the school or the London Borough of Enfield by posting false or inaccurate statements about their work - not link your own blogs/personal web pages to the school's or London Borough of Enfield's website - not use the school's or the London Borough of Enfield's logo on any personal page, or without the specific consent of your Line Manager or the Headteacher for work-related purposes - not publish any material or comment that could undermine public confidence in you as an employee/worker in a position of trust.